brown-band/website/pages/scripts/1986-1987/fall/dartmouth.md

 ## Pregame

-Ladies and Gentlemen, Friends and Alumni, and all you pillars of prehistoric promiscuity: It's the Brown University Band that Time Forgot!!!
+Ladies and Gentlemen, Friends and Alumni, and all you pillars of prehistoric promiscuity: It’s the Brown University Band that Time Forgot!!!

 :sd[Band runs out and forms primordial soup]

 In the beginning, before there were suicide pills, hot colleges and shanties on the green, there was :sd[dramatic pause] The Brown Band.
 And it was good.
 Then, out of the primordial soup crawled the Class of 1987. :sd[lightly] And they were good too.
-To survive the hostile environment of ONLIWONs, citizens' arrests and turkey tetrazini the class of '87 discovered they needed lots of "Hot Stuff."
+To survive the hostile environment of ONLIWONs, citizens’ arrests and turkey tetrazini the class of ’87 discovered they needed lots of "Hot Stuff."

 :sd[Band plays "Hot Stuff".]